gavincyi/BasicConcepts/Basic.md

 - Heap: Shared by all threads, shared libraries, and dynamically loaded modules in a process.
 Managed by malloc, calloc, realloc, and free

-- Stack: Located in the higher parts of the memory.
+- Stack: LIFO.
+Located in the higher parts of the memory.
 A "stack pointer" register tracks the top of the stack.
+For local data storage.

 [Reference]